mariush444/gmapIcons2osmand/README.md

 Project is based on https://www.mail-archive.com/osmand@googlegroups.com/msg07817.html

-PS
+PS</br>

-Python 3 is needed.
+Python 3 is needed.</br>
-There are some icons for my needs only implemented for this moment.
+There are some icons for my needs only implemented for this moment.</br>
-Let me know if you have suggestions and don't know how to do it.
+Let me know if you have suggestions and don't know how to do it.</br>